IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 # Pronouns

-The document has used "they" and "their" as a non-gender-specific pronoun to refer to a single individual.
+This document has used "they" and "their" as a non-gender-specific pronoun to refer to a single individual.

 # Acknowledgments